|Riding Level||Intermediate - Expert|

 On Snow Feel: This continuous rocker ride almost felt like a flat to rocker board and while not completely stable it worked well.
-Maybe the wider waist worked in it’s stability favor.
-The over all feel was light and snappy.
+Maybe the wider waist worked in its stability favor.
+The overall feel was light and snappy.

 Powder: No Powder but I can’t see how this could be bad in powder with the continuous rocker profile going on here.

 Turn Initiation and Carving: Easier than the Relentless but still more than you would think for my size 9 boots.
 I would be much happier on the 152 or even the 148 as it would still have a bigger board feel but be much easier to turn and throw around.
 You really want to go with the size recommendations on their site.
-Carving was a bit washy but that’s expected for a board with continuous rocker.
+The carving was a bit washy but that’s expected for a board with a continuous rocker.